 The simplest form of interaction to interpret is the interaction of two dichotomous variables.
 It is fairly easy to get the cell means, see how the coefficients are calculated, and obtain a graph.
 The situation becomes more complicated when you have a dichotomous by continuous interaction.
 In this situation, graphs are usually very helpful in understanding what is happening.
 When you have a continuous by continuous interaction, the graph is three dimensional, and you are looking at the warping of a plane.
 The situation becomes even more complex if you have more than one interaction in the model or three-way (or higher) interactions.
 Please remember that if you have interaction terms in your model, you almost always need to have the lower-order effects in the model as well.
 For example, if you have a three-way interaction of xyz, you will need to include in the model the three two-way interactions, xy, yz and xz, as well as x, y and z.
 If all of the lower-order terms are not included in the model, the three-way interaction will likely be uninterruptible.

 For more information regarding the use and interpretation of interactions in regression, please see the last few chapter of our OLS Regression with SAS , Stata and SPSS web books.
-For more information on interactions in logistic regression, please see our seminar Visualizing Main Effects and Interactions for Binary Logit Models in Stata with movies.
+For more information on interactions in logistic regression, please see our seminar Visualizing Main Effects and Interactions for Binary Logit Models in Stata .

 Example: Bivariate tests

 For our last example, let’s talk about the clarity of specifying which statistical test was conducted.
-Looking at the output above, a researcher might write, “We did a bivariate analysis between the variables, and the result was significant (p = .01).”
+Looking at the output above, a researcher might write, “We did a bivariate analysis, and the result was significant (p = .01).”
 However, this is problematic for a couple of reasons.
-First of all, a “bivariate” analysis can refer to any analysis that involves only two variables.
+First of all, a “bivariate” analysis can refer to any analysis that involves exactly two variables.
 Examples of bivariate analyses include chi-square, correlation, simple OLS regression, simple logistic regression, t-test, one-way ANOVA, etc. Second, the write up should be specific about which variables are used in each analysis.
 Perhaps a better way to write this would be: “We conducted a chi-square test with gender and favorite flavor of ice cream, and the result was statistically significant (χ2(2) = 9.269, p < .05).”
 Depending on the rest of the paragraph, you might also want to include the number of cases used in this analysis, the number of cases in each cell, and/or that the assumption that each expected count was five or greater was met.